hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     .. warning::

-        The initiator approximation is non-variational and the error should be carefully converged by performing repeated calculations with increasing ``target_population`` values.
+        The initiator approximation is non-variational (due to the non-variational energy estimator used) and the error should be carefully converged by performing repeated calculations with increasing ``target_population`` values.

 ``initiator_threshold``
     type: float.